Adumn550702/MyGitProject/README.md

 # Basic Python Calculator

 ## Introduction
 This is a simple calculator program in Python.
 It can perform basic arithmetic operations like addition, subtraction, multiplication, and division.
+Followed by returning absolute values and adding square roots.

 ## Files
  calculator_operations.py: Contains functions for basic arithmetic operations.